Why Your Creative Idea Isn’t All That Original (And That’s A Good Thing)

 We tend to think that outstanding creative works or amazing disruptive innovations sprang forth into the world wholly original and unique to that industry.
-We think that they came from nowhere and their mere arrival changed everything.
+They came from nowhere, and their mere arrival changed everything.

 It’s quite simply not true.

-As I’ve written about in The Myths of Creativity, the truth is that all ideas are combinations of pre-existing ideas.
-And most often “disruption” happens when an existing idea (or a new combination of existing ideas) migrates from one field to another.
+As I’ve written about in The Myths of Creativity, the truth is that all ideas are combinations of preexisting ideas.
+Most often, “disruption” happens when an existing idea (or a new combination of existing ideas) migrates from one field to another.

 If you think about the creative world, what’s the most innovative, amazing, successful movie franchise in history?